Civilian Space eXploration Team: 2000

-Space Shot - 2002
+2002

 This rocket was launched on September 19, 2002.
 It was launched at the Black Rock Desert in Nevada.
 The rocket was equipped with a solid propellant motor.
 The motor was to accelerate the rocket to Mach 5.
 The rocket was equipped with GPS receivers and antennas, video recording devices, and a series of flight monitoring devices.
 Three seconds after the rocket launched the motor burned through the casing, causing the rocket to fail.

-Space Shot 2004 "GoFast" Rocket
+2004 "GoFast"

 The rocket was launched on Monday, May 17, 2004.
 This rocket was the first amateur rocket to exceed 100 km, the official boundary of outer space.
 It was launched at the Black Rock Desert.
 The rocket reached top speed of 3420 mi/h in 10 seconds, and reached an estimated altitude of 72 mi.
 The avionics were recovered by deployment of a parachute.

-The final verified altitude was released as 72 mi.
+The final verified altitude of the rocket was released as 72 mi.

-The rocket was 21 ft tall and 10 in in diameter, and used an ammonium perchlorate based solid propellant.
+The rocket was 21 ft tall and 10 in in diameter, and used an ammonium perchlorate-based solid propellant.